rustenburgJ/IASC-2P02/blog.md

 Conflict theory views society as a site of struggle between groups with different kinds and amounts of power and resources…Groups with more power are likely to control schooling and to impose their culture on it (Brym: 322).
 _“Conflict analysis draws attention to the question of whose knowledge is reflected in schools, and which groups are served by the norms that schools foster” (Brym: 323).
 “Schools, like the society, are controlled by the relatively powerful, educational change depends on change in relations of power outside the school system” (Brym: 324).
 Unequal power relations result in economic inequality, class difference, and dominance through schooling for people (Brym)._
 "As the institutional means of power and the means of communications that tie them together have become steadily more efficient, those now in command of them have come into command of instruments of rule quite unsurpassed in the history of mankind" (Mills, 2007: 97).
+We see that schools are a powerful place that affect a person for life and in turn that person can have an effect on others.
+If a certain group of people have limited access to education and tools, then the full potential of the population cannot be reached.

 ####  Feminist Lens